Finnish language: Western dialects

 The Southwest Finnish dialects (lounaissuomalaismurteet) are spoken in Southwest Finland and Satakunta.
 Their typical feature is abbreviation of word-final vowels, and in many respects they resemble Estonian.
 The Tavastian dialects (hämäläismurteet) are spoken in Tavastia.
 They are closest to the standard language, but feature some slight vowel changes, such as the opening of diphthong-final vowels (tie → tiä, miekka → miakka, kuolisi → kualis), the change of d to l (mostly obsolete) or trilled r (widespread, nowadays disappearance of d is popular) and the personal pronouns (me: meitin ('we: our'), te: teitin ('you: your') and he: heitin ('they: their')).
 The South Ostrobothnian dialects (eteläpohjalaismurteet) are spoken in Southern Ostrobothnia.
 Their most notable feature is the pronunciation of "d" as a tapped or even fully trilled /r/.
 The Central and North Ostrobothnian dialects (keski- ja pohjoispohjalaismurteet) are spoken in Central and Northern Ostrobothnia.
-The Lappish dialects (lappilaismurteet) are spoken in Lapland.
+The Lapland dialects (lappilaismurteet) are spoken in Lapland.
 The dialects spoken in the western parts of Lapland are recognizable by retention of old "h" sounds in positions where they have disappeared from other dialects.

-One form of speech related to Northern dialects, Meänkieli, which is spoken on the Swedish side of the border, is taught in some Swedish schools as a distinct standardized language.
-The speakers of Meänkieli became politically separated from the other Finns when Finland was annexed to Russia in 1809.
-The categorization of Meänkieli as a separate language is controversial among some Finns, who see no linguistic criteria, only political reasons, for treating Meänkieli differently from other dialects of Finnish.
+One form of speech related to Northern dialects, Meänkieli, which is spoken on the Swedish side of the border is recognized in Sweden as its own distinct language, having its own standardized language separate from Finnish.
+This form of speech developed from the border created between Sweden and Finland in 1809 when the Russian Empire annexed Finland.
+This caused the speakers of Meänkieli to be isolated from the developments of standard Finnish and instead be influenced by the Swedish language.
+However, it is still mutually intelligible with Finnish, and is thus sometimes considered a dialect of the Finnish language.

 The Kven language is spoken in Finnmark and Troms, in Norway.
 Its speakers are descendants of Finnish emigrants to the region in the 18th and 19th centuries.
 Kven is an official minority language in Norway.

 Eastern dialects

 The Eastern dialects consist of the widespread Savonian dialects (savolaismurteet) spoken in Savo and nearby areas, and the South-Eastern dialects now spoken only in Finnish South Karelia.
 The South Karelian dialects (eteläkarjalaismurteet) were previously also spoken on the Karelian Isthmus and in Ingria.
 The Karelian Isthmus was evacuated during World War II and refugees were resettled all over Finland.
 Most Ingrian Finns were deported to various interior areas of the Soviet Union.

 Palatalization, a common feature of Uralic languages, had been lost in the Finnic branch, but it has been reacquired by most of these languages, including Eastern Finnish, but not Western Finnish.
 In Finnish orthography, this is denoted with a "j", e.g. vesj [vesʲ] "water", cf. standard vesi [vesi].

-The language spoken in those parts of Karelia that have not historically been under Swedish or Finnish rule is usually called the Karelian language, and it is considered to be more distant from standard Finnish than the Eastern dialects.
-Whether this language of Russian Karelia is a dialect of Finnish or a separate language is sometimes disputed.